claramarino/FUSE_IAS_terr_vert/README.md

 Scripts and data for reproducing the results obtained by Marino, Soares & Bellard in the paper "Conservation priorities for terrestrial vertebrates that are functionally unique, specialized, and endangered by biological invasions. "

 ## Description of the Data and file structure
-Data folder contains two files related to species threats and traits.
+Data folder contains two main files related to species threats and traits, and 4 minor files fo additional information on Top 50 priority birds and on associated IAS threatening native species.

 ### 1. IAS threat associated with terrestrial vertebrates